 Never worry about outliving your money.

-An employer-sponsored defined benefit plan, the Pension Plan guarantees a monthly retirement benefit for your lifetime (and your surviving spouse’s lifetime).
+An employer-sponsored defined benefit plan, the Pension Plan guarantees a monthly retirement benefit for you (and a spouse/qualified domestic partner's) lifetime.

 To view this video in Spanish, click here.